 With Formlabs printed molds, Holimaker injects a broad range of thermoplastics with different levels of hardness from Shore 40A to 90A, at a three to five minutes cycle time.
 The number of cycles per mold varies from about 10 parts for a PA injected at 270°C to 100s of parts for a PP, TPE, or POM injected at lower temperatures.
 Holimaker is developing an integrated cooling system to help reduce the cooling time before demolding.

-Stoky and Salamone had used another desktop printing technology before, but observed too much deformation on the prints.
+Stoky and Salamone had used another desktop printing technology before, but observed too much deformation on the prints even prior to injection.

 “Formlabs parts offer great dimensional accuracy and surface finish.
 If there is a dimensional error, it is very minor, and it is uniform on the three axes, therefore we can predict it and post-process it.
 With other desktop printers, we could not control the deformation," said Stoky.